reidlai/cloudedge-template/README.md

 ## Security Documentation

+### Security Overview

-This project implements defense-in-depth security with multiple layers of protection.
-For the security controls table, see the [Key Security Controls](#key-security-controls) section in the Architecture Overview above.
+This project implements a comprehensive **defense-in-depth security strategy** with multiple layers of protection spanning edge security (Cloud Armor WAF with OWASP rules and DDoS protection), network segmentation (ingress/egress VPCs with strict firewall policies), secure load balancing (TLS 1.2+ encryption and SSL termination), and backend isolation (Cloud Run with internal-only ingress).
+Each layer enforces independent security controls, ensuring that even if one layer is compromised, subsequent layers continue to protect critical infrastructure.
+For the complete security controls matrix, see the [Key Security Controls](#key-security-controls) section above.

-### Threat Modeling

-This project requires threat modeling as mandated by the [constitution](.specify/memory/constitution.md) (§7).
-We use **Threagile** - an open-source threat modeling toolkit that automatically generates threat reports via CI/CD pipelines.

-- **Automated CI Validation**: Threat model reports generated on every PR
-- **STRIDE Analysis**: Manual threat modeling required for major architecture changes
-- **Pre-Commit Hooks**: Validates threat model YAML syntax before commits
+**Compliance Posture**: The infrastructure adheres to the project [constitution](.specify/memory/constitution.md) which mandates DevSecOps gates at every stage: secrets scanning (gitleaks), Software Composition Analysis (Checkov), Static Application Security Testing (Semgrep), container scanning (Trivy), and Dynamic Application Security Testing (OWASP ZAP).
+All security findings rated CRITICAL or HIGH block CI/CD promotion unless an approved, time-bound waiver is obtained.
+The constitution enforces zero-tolerance for secrets in repositories, requires distroless base images with non-root execution, and mandates BDD-based integration testing using Terratest for all infrastructure changes.

-For detailed threat modeling workflows, local execution guides, risk tracking procedures, and STRIDE methodology, see [docs/SECURITY.md](docs/SECURITY.md).
+**Threat Modeling**: Per constitution §7, this project uses **Threagile** for automated threat modeling, generating threat reports on every PR.
+Manual STRIDE analysis is required for major architectural changes.
+All threat findings are tracked with severity labels (CRITICAL/HIGH/MEDIUM/LOW) and remediation timelines.
+For detailed threat modeling workflows, STRIDE methodology guides, DevSecOps pipeline configuration, risk tracking procedures, and security audit processes, see [docs/SECURITY.md](docs/SECURITY.md).

 ## Documentation